 When developing your LinkedIn marketing strategy, start with SMART goals.
 What exactly do you want to achieve—and what can only be achieved on LinkedIn?
 Are you trying to establish your brand as a thought leader?
 Build a network for social selling?
 Drive web traffic to increase conversions?

 Regardless of what you want to achieve, SMART goals are essential to marketing with purpose and understanding how well your tactics are succeeding.
 SMART goals are: specific, measurable, achievable, relevant and time-bound.
 As you select your goals, identify the metrics you’ll use to measure your success.
-(More on metric tracking later.)
+(More on that later.)

 If you’re brand-new to LinkedIn for business, build your strategy from the information you already know.
 Who is connecting with you right away?
 What are your competitors up to?
 What have you learned from your other social channels that you might try applying to LinkedIn for business?